 7.2 – Review of the ANRDR Advisory Board

-ARPANSA presented on a recent review into the governance structure of the Australian National Radioactive Dose Register (ANRDR), with the aim to improve visibility of the ANRDR’s work and seek technical input during a period of technology upgrades to the ANRDR platform.
+ARPANSA presented on a recent review into the governance structure of the Australian National Radiation Dose Register (ANRDR), with the aim to improve visibility of the ANRDR’s work and seek technical input during a period of technology upgrades to the ANRDR platform.
 ARPANSA noted it would seek RHC feedback on proposed governance changes out-of-session.

 Task: ARPANSA to finalise and circulate a paper out-of-session for RHC endorsement.